-This idea is a stick in the wheel, or a spanner in the works, of the consumer banking industry.
+These sites, and sites like them, are sticks in the wheel, or spanners in the works, of the consumer banking industry.
 If people made do with less, we wouldn’t need credit card debt, and then - what would happen to the banks?
 We need to be courageous to think about living that differently.
-If China had to close some of their coal-powered planet-destroying factories, if Walmart’s profits dropped from billions to only hundreds of millions, if we spent less time in traffic jams and had more time to hang with families and friends - that would reqiore a big adjustment.
-But one worth making, I believe.
+If China had to close some of their coal-powered planet-destroying factories, if Walmart’s profits dropped from billions to only hundreds of millions, if we spent less time in traffic jams and had more time to hang with families and friends - that would require a big adjustment.